-Place this shim pack between the OE master shim and the bearing cup.
+Place this shim pack on the bearing cup.

 □ Re-measure the new distance 'C' from the Air Locker (now including the shim pack 'B') to make sure that it matches 'A' on the original differential.

 NOTE : NEVER machine the Air Locker.